GMOD/jbrowse-components/website/docs/config_guide.md

 }
 ```

-- ixFilePath - the location of the trixx ix file
+- ixFilePath - the location of the trix ix file
-- ixxFilePath - the location of the trixx ixx file
+- ixxFilePath - the location of the trix ixx file
 - metaFilePath - the location of the metadata json file for the trix index

-#### JBrowse1TextSearchAdapter Config
+### JBrowse1TextSearchAdapter config

+This is more uncommon, but allows back compatibility with a jbrowse 1 names
+index created by generate-names.pl

 ```json
 {